http://www.xconomy.com/boston/2012/06/21/juliet-marines-ghost-ship-emerges-from-stealth-startup-gears-up-for-war/?single_page=true%E2%80%9D

 [0013] Thus, there is a need for a new and improved fleet

-protection attack craft which can be used to maintain a defensive
+protection attack craft which can be used to maintain a

-small, fast, highly-maneuverable and heavily-armed.
-Furthermore,
+craft should be small, fast, highly-maneuverable and

-the craft should provide a stable platform even when running at
+heavily-armed.
+Furthermore, the craft should provide a stable

-high speed in substantial ocean swells, whereby to minimize
+platform even when running at high speed in substantial ocean

-physical stress on the crew and to provide a stable weapons
+swells, whereby to minimize physical stress on the crew and to

-platform.
-Further, the craft should be capable of remaining on
+provide a stable weapons platform.
+Further, the craft should be

-station for a substantial period of time, in order to maintain a
+capable of remaining on station for a substantial period of

-reliable defensive perimeter at a safe distance from the battle
+safe distance from the battle group.

-[0014] There is also a need for a new and improved craft which can
+[0014] There is also a need for a new and improved craft which

-be used for reconnaissance, and/or to deliver small teams of
+can be used for reconnaissance, and/or to deliver small teams of

 special forces behind enemy lines and/or to extract the same.